JCardenasRdz/Insights-into-the-I-SPY-clinical-trial/1-Project_Report.md

 11. Largest tumor dimension before surgery estimated by MRI (`MRI_LD_PreSurg`, continous variable)

 ## Data cleaning and organizing
 The data for this study was provided as an excel file (.xls) with multiple fields and is not suitable to construct the contingency tables required for inferential statistics or to peform predictive statistics using `sklearn` and `statsmodels`.
 The module `clean_data` of the `ipsy1` was used to clean the data and generate a pandas dataframe.
-T he code for  `clean_data` module can be found [here](https://gist.github.com/JCardenasRdz/75dd152afe6250a5c7de2315b2a2a960).
+The code for  `clean_data` module can be found [here](https://gist.github.com/JCardenasRdz/75dd152afe6250a5c7de2315b2a2a960).

 ```Python
 # load module by Julio and pandas